tglRazaf/on-scroll-effect/readme.md

 ```

-- Use *`data-ose-delay`* to set delay when starting animation in secondu
+- Use *`data-ose-delay`* to set delay when starting animation in second
 - Use your own css style by adding

 #### Custom property in data-ose